 Avoid predatory programs disguised as benefits.

-I was disappointed to learn of a new payroll “benefits” product the other day that offers short-term, payday loans to employees through their employer.
+Consider a payroll “benefits” product that offers short-term, payday loans to employees through their employer.
 If payday loans are a slippery slope for individuals, they’re a double black diamond for employers.

 Clearly communicate the optional nature of financial wellness programs.

 To avoid any perception your company is taking on a parental role, build in language that makes it crystal clear participation is completely up to the individual employee and will in no way impact their standing with the company.